-In some cases false positives can result in loops; for instance, consider the case where a zFilter encodes a forwarding path $A \to B \to C$ , but, due to a false positive, the zFilter also matches with a separate link $C \to A$ , which is used to forward packets from C to A. Without loop prevention, this will cause an endless loop of $A \to B \to C \to A$ .
+In some cases false positives can result in loops; for instance, consider the case where a zFilter encodes a forwarding path $A \rightarrow B \rightarrow C$, but, due to a false positive, the zFilter also matches with a separate link $C \rightarrow A$, which is used to forward packets from C to A. Without loop prevention, this will cause an endless loop of $A \rightarrow B \rightarrow C \rightarrow A$.
 Obviously, as the constructed delivery tree may cause a loop, we can still use the fpr method to select only loopless candidate BFs.
 However, this does not guarantee loop freeness as the network changes.